MrVPlusOne/TensorSafe/README.md

 ## Motivation

 Writing tensor/matrix code is error-prone.
-Because the compiler doesn't stop you from writing code that multiplies two matrices with incompatible shapes, for example.
+Because the compiler doesn't stop you from writing shape/dimension-related errors like multiplying two matrices with incompatible shapes, or forgetting transpose a matrix before an addition, etc.
- Instead, it lets your program run and run... oops! ... suddenly crashes.
-I can recall myself wasting quite a lot time debugging problems like this.
+ Instead, it lets your program run and run... oops! ... suddenly crash.
+I can recall myself wasting quite a lot of time debugging problems like this.
- Wouldn't it be nice if we can detect such errors at compiling time?
+ Wouldn't it be nice if we can detect and eliminate such errors at compiling time?

-That's why you need **TensorSafe**, a tensor computing wrapper library for [nd4j](https://github.com/deeplearning4j/nd4j).
-TensorSafe encodes tensor shape information into their types and uses type-level programming to detect inappropriate computations and compute the resulting shapes for you.
+That's why you need **TensorSafe**, a tensor manipulation wrapper library for [nd4j](https://github.com/deeplearning4j/nd4j).
+TensorSafe encodes tensor shape information into their types and uses type-level programming (via Scala's implicit parameter resolution mechanism) to detect inappropriate computations at compiling time, moreover, it also computes the resulting shapes for you.

 ## Basic Example